 Diary Of A Busker Day 288 Wednesday September 26th 2012 Winchester High Street 1.
 Opposite Bellis, Time: 1:45-2:54pm, 2.
 Opposite Oxfam, Time: 3:04-4:15pm

 It’s been raining pretty much all day every day since I last went out but it’s cleared up today…for a bit…I hope.
-I get through two songs, then most of Here Comes The Sun then it rains so I move back a foot, under cover.
-It’s a good thing there’s no one else out playing – they would have been in ths spot for sure.
-I try out a new tune – my arrangement of The Prisoner theme, one of Ron Grainer’s finest.
-A bit of a weird one – I bet I’m the only busker in England who’s got this in his set.
-I think it sounds quite good on my double-neck as I’m sure there’s a 12-string guitar in the original, but it sounds good enough on my Epiphone – such a good sounding guitar, anything sounds alright on it.
+I get through two songs, then most of Here Comes The Sun, then it rains so I move back a foot, under cover.
+It’s a good thing there’s no one else out playing because they would have been in this spot.
+I try out a new tune, my arrangement of The Prisoner theme, one of Ron Grainer’s finest.
+A bit of a weird one; I bet I’m the only busker in England who’s got this in his set.
+I think it sounds quite good on my double-neck as I’m sure there’s a 12-string guitar in the original, but it sounds good enough on my Epiphone, which is such a good sounding guitar, anything sounds alright on it.

-After an hour, I pack up and head down the road and get through an hour and ten minutes before it pours down and that’s me done.
-No one really bothers to speak to me either here or during the first session, apart from a man in a suit who asks me where McDonalds is.
-I point up the road – “See Marks And Spencer?”
-Yes, he says.
-“Turn right there, then take the next left and go up a bit and you’ll see it.”
-“Ok, so I go past Marks And Spencer” “No, turn RIGHT at Marks And Spencer, then the next left.”
+After an hour, I pack up and head down the road and get through an hour and ten minutes before it pours, and that’s me done.
+No one really bothers to speak to me, either here or during the first session, apart from a man in a suit who asks me where McDonalds is.
+I point up the road, ‘See Marks & Spencer?’
+‘Yes,’ he says.
+‘Turn right there, then take the next left and go up a bit and you’ll see it.’
+‘OK, so I go past Marks & Spencer.’
+‘No, turn RIGHT at Marks & Spencer, then the next left.’
 And for all that, he never contributed.
 I can count on the fingers of one hand how many suit-wearers have contributed over the past two years.